Centrifudge/freecaptcha/README.md

 This is a FOSS Captcha generator designed for websites not using any JavaScript or WebAssembly.
-The challenge is simple: name the farthest away shape on the image.
+The challenge is simple: "name the farthest away shape on the image that is still on the red plane".

 Suggestions are welcome.
 As of right now this is a very hacky solution.